Super-resolving frequency measurement with mode-selective quantum memory

 \section{Introduction}

-The time-frequency (TF) degree of freedom of light underpins a broad range of applications spanning high-resolution spectroscopy~\cite{Hollas_2013}, precision timekeeping~\cite{Udem_2002,Ludlow_2015}, ultrafast optics~\cite{Walmsley:09} and emerging quantum technologies~\cite{Fabre_2020,Brecht_2015,Mukamel_2020,Raymer_Walmsley_2020}.
+The time-frequency (TF) degree of freedom of light underpins applications spanning high-resolution spectroscopy, precision timekeeping~\cite{Udem_2002,Ludlow_2015}, ultrafast optics~\cite{Walmsley:09}, and emerging quantum technologies~\cite{Fabre_2020,Brecht_2015,Mukamel_2020,Raymer_Walmsley_2020}.
 In spectroscopy, for example, resolving spectral lines is essential for probing the atomic and molecular properties of matter.
-Frequency measurements are also crucial for quantum metrology and sensing~\cite{Giovannetti_2011,Degen_2017,Ye_2024}, as they largely rely on measuring the transition between energy levels of quantized physical systems.
+Frequency measurements are also crucial for quantum metrology and sensing~\cite{Giovannetti_2011,Degen_2017}, as they largely rely on measuring the transition between quantised energy levels.
 However, the precision of these optical measurements has long been constrained by instrumental limitations.
-Every spectral feature has an intrinsic linewidth set by the Fourier limit - a lower limit being the inverse of either the measurement time or the signal's temporal duration.
+Every spectral feature has an intrinsic linewidth set by the Fourier limit—a lower limit being the inverse of the measurement time or the signal's temporal duration.
 The resolving power of conventional spectrometers is compounded by the Rayleigh criterion~\cite{Rayleigh_1879}, which defines the minimal resolvable separation between two spectral lines.
-As the line separation approaches zero, the uncertainty in their resolution escalates rapidly.
-This phenomenon, often termed Rayleigh's curse, poses a critical barrier, particularly when probing weak or photon‐limited signals.
+As the separation shrinks, the uncertainty in their resolution escalates rapidly.
+This phenomenon, often termed Rayleigh's curse, poses a critical barrier, particularly when probing weak, photon-limited signals.